Have you ever wondered why some people seem to glide through the day with steady focus and vibrant energy while others struggle to stay alert by noon?

 When combined with complex carbohydrates like avocado and smoked salmon on whole grain bread, lean proteins like cottage cheese, eggs, or smoothies produce satiety and are both filling and stimulating.

 Dehydration often masquerades as tiredness.
-If you are waking up groggy, it is not always about the food, it might be about the fluids.
+If you are waking up groggy, it is not always about the food, it might be the fluids.

 Refined bread and cereals burn out quickly.
 They give you a jolt of energy, but not the kind that lasts through a busy morning.